citp/privacy-policy-historical/p/po/poo/poovee.net.md

 ### 8\.
 Our policy towards children’s information

 This Service is not directed to children under 13.
 We do not knowingly collect personally identifiable information from children under 13.
-If a parent or guardian becomes aware that his or her child has provided us with Personal Information without their consent, he or she should contact us at support@poovee.net.
-If we become aware that a child under 13 has provided us with Personal Information, we will delete such information from our files.
+If a parent or guardian becomes aware that his or her child has provided us with Personal Information without their consent, he or she should contact us at [[email protected]](https://poovee.net/cdn-cgi/l/email-protection) If we become aware that a child under 13 has provided us with Personal Information, we will delete such information from our files.